iPhone icons are small squares of different pictures that represent iPhone applications

 with the new iPhone icon you

-want to move, You can then flip to the target page and move the icons from
+want to move, you can then flip to the target page quickly while the icon is still in the dock.
+Finally, move the icons from

 You can see the final result where the new icons are moved from the dock to the new target position in the new home